-Committee membership;

-- 2. To participate in own PDR and undertake those of others; - 3.
-To be part of MEIRU senior management team; - 4.
-To participate in the Karonga site cover rota; - 5.
+- 1. To undertake activities that support the Department, Faculty or MRC Unit or School, including Committee membership; - 2.
+To reflect LSHTM's EDI goals in your work and behaviour; - 3.
+To participate in own PDR and undertake those of others; - 4.
+To be part of MEIRU senior management team; - 5.
+To participate in the Karonga site cover rota; - 6.
 To support the MEIRU Programme Manager and other administrative staff in successful delivery of programmes in Karonga.